2/22/2024

 Kristen Stewart

 Perfect.
 I just want to make sure I understand your comments around 25 in the LRP.
-So it sounds like you feel pretty confident about being able to hit the gross margin line.
-But operating margins are going to be tougher to achieve that forecast.
+It sounds like you feel pretty confident about being able to hit the gross margin line, but Operating margins are going to be tougher to keep that forecast.
 Is that correct?

 speaker